bjartejensen/book-app/README.md

 A priliminary GitHub Actions workflow has been set up for `linting` and `component-testing`. `E2E-test` has been run locally.

-## NgRx

-In addition, I have strived to code up the solution as reactively and declarative as possible.
-By using NgRx the current solution aims at setting up a closed circuit of asynchronous data streams via NgRx.
-This step simplifies data stream subscription, handling of observable streams and thus readability.

-The integration of NgRx has consumed some start-up time, and may not a part of the original scope of this task.
-However, my experience is, that it's always time well spend to set up application-wide state management, almost no matter the initial size or scope.
-I hope you follow my line of thinking and prioritization.

 ## Structure of the app

 The main functionality has been set up in the weather module. (the only feature module in this project)